opticsfoundry/OpticsFoundry_Sequencer_MZ/README.md

-OpticsFoundry Sequencer for MicroZed 7020
+# OpticsFoundry Sequencer for MicroZed 7020

+## Introduction

+The OpticsFoundry control system uses a Zynq 7020 based System on Module to create commands sent over parallel or SPI, I2C bus to output and input (analog, digital, and direct digital synthesizers).
+This repository contains the Vivado and Vitis projects needed to recreate the OpticsFoundry sequencer firmware for the MicroZed 7020.
+Z-turn V2 and PYNQ versions are also available; ask us if you need them.

+## Cloning

 Clone this repository into the path
 C:\AQuRA\

 (It's easier to use this path than trying to adjust the project to a different one.
 The Vitis project can be adjusted relatively easily.
 The Vivado project takes more effort.
 You usually only need the Vitis project.)

+## To create the MicroZed firmware

-With Vitis 2023.1, open the folder
+With Vitis 2023.1 (and not another Vitis version), open the folder

 C:\AQuRA\OpticsFoundry_Sequencer_MZ\OpticsFoundry_Sequencer_MZ_Vitis_2023.1